edgamat/edgamat.github.io/_posts/2021/11/2021-11-07-Recognizing-Patterns.md

 ### The Background

 On a Saturday morning, my manager texted me letting me know that a job we had kicked off the night before was running slower than expected.
 We estimated it would process over 1,000 messages per minute, and it was only managing 500 per _hour_.
-SOmething was up, and he asked me to take a look.
+Something was up, and he asked me to take a look.

 He told me how he was calculating the metrics, which was on the producer side of the message processing.
 It just wasn't publishing messages fast enough. that was a new one for me.
 Normally when a slow down is reported, it is on the consumer side.